Skip to main content

 fn add_two(y: Int):

-# y += 2 # This will cause a compiler error because `y` is immutable
+# y += 2 # This would cause a compiler error because `y` is immutable

 # We can instead make an explicit copy: